GoogleCloudPlatform/python-docs-samples/MAC_SETUP.md

     pyenv install --list
     ```

-    The python versions are at the top of the long list.
+    The Python versions are at the top of the long list.
+If the Python

-    If the Python version you want isn't listed, you may need to upgrade
+    version you want isn't listed, you may need to upgrade your pyenv with
-    your pyenv with homebrew.
+    homebrew.

     ```
     brew update